meffie/virt-lab/README.md

 configuration file.
 MAC addresses assigned to guests are saved and reused for the next generation.

-`virt-lab` can be useful for spinning up temporary clusters of guests for testing or development on your local hypervisor.
+`virt-lab` can be useful for spinning up clusters of guests on your local linux system for testing or development.

-`virt-lab` is requires the [`kvm-install-vm`][1] shell script by Giovanni Torres to download and install the cloud-init images. `kvm-install-vm` is included in this repo within git submodule.
+`virt-lab` is a wrapper of the very nice [`kvm-install-vm`][1] shell script by Giovanni Torres to download and install cloud-init images. `kvm-install-vm` is included in this repo within a git submodule to make installation slightly easier.

 ## Usage